samsymons/RedditKit/README.md

 Follow [Mantle's instructions on getting the project set up](https://github.com/Mantle/Mantle#importing-mantle).

+Once you have everything set up, you may need to restart Xcode to have it pick up your changes.

 ## Getting Started

 RedditKit is structured around the `RKClient` class.
 This class manages authentication for a single reddit account and performs HTTP requests on that user's behalf. `RKClient` can be used as a singleton with its `sharedClient` class method, or as a standalone object.